IulianEmilTampu/DL_CLASSIFICATION_THR/README.md

 ```bash
 python3 create_dataset.py -dt PATH_raw_OCT_volume -ds PATH_to_destination -s PATH_to_the_csv_file -ss 1.4 2.0 -r 0.07
 ```
-This will create both the anisotropic and isotropic 2D OCT dataset saved as .nii files as well as TRF records in the PATH_to_destination folder.
+This will create both the anisotropic and isotropic 2D OCT datasets saved as .nii files as well as TRF records in the PATH_to_destination folder.
 The process can be lengthy depending on the number of raw OCT volumes to process

 ### 2. Training Configuration
 - Use `configure_training.py` to set up training parameters, such as model type, batch size, learning rate, and training epochs.
-Use the command below to see al the settings:
+Use the command below to see all the settings:
 ```bash
 python configure_training.py --help
 ```